cm-tle-pred/cm-tle-pred.github.io/index.md

 To further compare the two model types, each model created predicted TLE values for each reference TLE and target epoch from their test set.
 The predicted values were then propagated to their target epoch using the SGP4 algorithm to get their `x`, `y`, `z` coordinates, thus creating *predicted satellite positions*.
 These predicted coordinates were compared to the propagated result of using the reference TLE and target epoch in the SGP4 algorithm--the standard method for propagating to a target epoch when a TLE for the target epoch is unknown, thus creating *propagated satellite positions*.
 The *ground truth satellite positions* were determined by propagating the ground truth TLE data to their epoch (i.e. target TLE and epoch).
 The results show for both model types that the SGP4 algorithm is superior at achieving accurate predictions when the reference and target epoch difference is within 14 days.
 At around +/- 250 days, the random pairing model starts to out perform the SGP4.
 However, the error is still too great to be considered useful.
 This and neighbor pair differences can be seen in more detail in [Appendix K. Satellite Position Difference Comparison](#k-satellite-position-difference-comparison).

-## Failure Analysis
-> * Select three examples where prediction failed, and analyse why.
-You should be able to find at least three different types of failure.
-Talk here about copying X valuesdd

 [Back to Top](#table-of-contents)

 ---